-Last revised by Library Board of Trustees September 16, 2010.
+Last revised by the Library Board of Trustees Sept.
+16, 2010

 Because it is publicly financed, the York County Library will attempt to meet as many of the informational, educational, recreational, and cultural needs of York County residents as is possible.
 The library shall strive to maintain a well balanced, current, and representative collection within the budget and space limitations which must be considered when undertaking this charge.

 The library’s mission is to acquire, organize, and make freely available to all people of the County informational, educational, and recreational materials in convenient format.
 This format may include books, periodicals, newspapers, audiovisual, online resources, and other materials as outlined in this policy statement.

 The library endorses and will attempt to follow the concepts of the Library Bill of Rights and the Freedom to Read statements included in this document as Appendix I and Appendix II.